stat545ubc-2023/mda-hgordon93/mini-project-1.md

 **Dataset exploration**
-To explore attributes of each of the four datasets, I will use the glimpse() function from the *dplyr* package to find out the number of columns (variables), rows (observations), and the class type for each variable.
+To explore attributes of each of the four datasets, I will use the glimpse() function from the *dplyr* package to find out the number of columns (variables) and rows (observations), and the summary() function to learn the class type for each variable.
 I will check the class of the dataset using the class() function in base R. Finally, I will look up the R documentation associated with each dataset to read the description of the dataset and its’ variables.

 ``` r
 #Vancouver Street Trees